PediaMedAI/pediamedai.github.io/content/pages/code-of-conduct/_index.md

 #### Authorship

-- We will follow the **[Vancouver Group recommendations](http://www.icmje.org/recommendations/)** (VGR) on authorship for all M²LInES publications and products (including software, datasets and presentations).
-The authorship guidelines apply to both M²LInES members and external collaborators.
+- We will follow the **[Vancouver Group recommendations](http://www.icmje.org/recommendations/)** (VGR) on authorship for all PediaMedAI publications and products (including software, datasets and presentations).
+The authorship guidelines apply to both PediaMedAI members and external collaborators.

 - We will use the **[CRediT taxonomy](http://credit.niso.org/)** for describing the authorship contributions.